Nisarg221B/Learnings/node/9. Security/3. OAuth/cookies and session rename/readme.md

 - cookies can be path specific , implies that "only send certain cookies when commmunicating with certain endpoint at the server"
 - cookies also haave expiration date set by server and size limit imposed by browser
-- cookies can be made httpOnly which will make that cookie only accessible via http but are not accesible from javascript code, which means the server has more control over the value in that cookie. this is to prevent certain security issue like cross-site scripting attack, where a hacker manages to load some javascript into your browser thats executing on a site you trust and can then execute that code with all of your permissions and acces to all your data for that site. there this flag is important where the cookie might contain sensitive value.
+- cookies can be made httpOnly which will make that cookie only accessible via https and are not accesible from javascript code, which means the server has more control over the value in that cookie. this is to prevent certain security issue like cross-site scripting attack, where a hacker manages to load some javascript into your browser thats executing on a site you trust and can then execute that code with all of your permissions and acces to all your data for that site. there this flag is important where the cookie might contain sensitive value.
 - cookie can be set as secure which when done the browser will only send that cookie over https.

 - we can also do authentication with cookie